Pairwise Sequential Randomization and Its Properties: Treatment Effect Estimation

-Theorem \ref{thm:covariance_covariate} implies that the quality of the ``matching'' is much improved using the proposed method.
-As the sample size increases, the imbalance in the covariates reaches the minimum level.
-This is particularly useful when the covariates and outcome are correlated, because in this case, the proposed method will in turn improve the precision of the estimation of the treatment effect, as detailed in the following theorem. \begin{theorem} Under the proposed randomization method, suppose that the outcome variable $y_i$ and the covariate $\boldsymbol{x}_i$ are normally distributed and that the treatment effect is additive; then, the percent reduction in variance (PRIV) of $\hat{\tau}_{\textup{CAM}}$ is $100(1-u_{n})R^2$, where $R^2$ is the squared multiple correlation between $y_i$ and $\boldsymbol{x}_i$ within the treatment groups, and $u_{n}=O(n^{-1})$. \end{theorem}
+where $\bar{x}_{j,1}$ and $\bar{x}_{j,2}$ are the $j$-th elements of $\boldsymbol{\bar{x}}_1$ and $\boldsymbol{\bar{x}}_2$.
+According to Theorem \ref{thm:covariance_covariate}, the PRIV of each covariate is $100(1-u_{n}) \%$ under the proposed method.
+Recall that the PRIV of rerandomization for each covariate is $100(1-v_a) \%$ where $v_a>0$ is a function of $a$.
+In contrast, for the proposed method, $\textup{PRIV}_{\textup{PSR}} \to 100 \%$ as $n \to \infty$. which implies that, as the sample size increases, the covariate imbalance reaches the minimum level.
+This is particularly useful when the covariates and outcome are correlated, because in this case, the proposed method will in turn improve the precision of the estimation of the treatment effect, as detailed in the following theorem. \begin{theorem} Under the pairwise sequential randomization (PSR), suppose that the outcome variable $y_i$ and the covariate $\boldsymbol{x}_i$ are normally distributed and that the treatment effect is additive; then, the percent reduction in variance (PRIV) of $\hat{\tau}_{\textup{PSR}}$ is $100(1-u_{n})R^2$, where $R^2$ is the squared multiple correlation between $y_i$ and $\boldsymbol{x}_i$ within the treatment groups, and $u_{n}=O(n^{-1})$. \end{theorem}